This page describes how to configure health check probes for a Mattermost server.

 /ping APIv4 endpoint

-From Mattermost v3.10 and later, you can use the GET /system/ping APIv4 endpoint to check for system health.
+You can use the GET /system/ping APIv4 endpoint to check for system health.

 A sample request is included below.
 The endpoint checks if the server is up and healthy based on the configuration setting